STEVE - Space-Time-Enclosing Volume Extraction: Applications

+Typically, the meshes of tetrahedrons that represent the final hypersurfaces are very dense.
+In order to learn more about their inherent shape features, it is useful to intersect the generated manifolds with a $3$D space at a certain fixed value.
+E.g., one could keep the fourth dimension (which we have named time here) at a particular fixed value and then visualize the resulting shape.
+Note, that such shapes could consist of single points, line segments, triangles, quadrilaterals, and/or (the whole volume of intersected) tetrahedrons (\textit{cf.}, the isochronous hypersurface segments, above). \\

-In a first example, we shall extract continuously evolving surfaces from a hypersurface segment, which has been generated with STEVE for a single $4$-cell.
-In Fig.~17, we show a sequence of one and the same $4$-cell (i.e., in NV) with six activated toxel sites each.
-In the ``past'' (left side) the four toxels with IDs no.s~$4,5,6$ and~$7$ are active, whereas in the ``future'' (right side) only the two toxels with IDs no.~$12$ and no.~$14$ are active (\textit{cf.}, Fig.~4.a).
-STEVE has been applied to this configuration in its global ``disconnect'' mode, in order to determine the corresponding hypersurface section (i.e., the networks of black lines in the figure).
-For each tesseract (except for the first and the last one), an additional intersecting cube is drawn for various fixed times $t$.
-In fact, the parameter, $t$, indicates the relative time (that ranges between the extremes of $0$ and $1$), where the hypersurface section has been intersected. \\
+In Fig.~\ref{fig:23}, we show a sequence of one and the same $4$D-cell (i.e., in NV) with six activated toxel sites each.
+In the ``past'' the four toxels with IDs $4,5,6$ and $7$ are active, whereas in the ``future'' the two toxels with IDs $12$ and $14$ are active (\textit{cf.}, Fig.~\ref{fig:07}.a).
+STEVE has been applied to this configuration in its global high resolution ``disconnect'' mode, in order to determine the hypersurface section (i.e., the network of black lines in the figure).
+For each tesseract (except for the first and the last one), an additional cube is drawn for various fixed times $t$.
+The parameter, $t$, denotes a relative value that ranges between the extremes of $0$ and $1$ for intersections.\\

-Fig.~17 shows a temporal evolution of slices (i.e., $3$D surface segments) of the generated hypersurface segment, which has been properly decomposed into a set of connected tetrahedrons (\textit{cf.}, subsection~III.E).
-Each tetrahedron -- when intersected -- could contribute to a time slice either with a single point, a single edge, a single triangle, a single quadrilateral, or the whole volume of the tetrahedron.
-Here it is demonstrated, how a single square may transform continuously and smoothly into two separate triangles.
-Hence, the depicted $4$D hypersurface section establishes a correspondence between the surfaces in the ``past'' and in the ``future'' (and between those anywhere in between).
+For the generated hypersurface segment, Fig.~\ref{fig:23} shows an evolution of surface segments as a result of the chosen intersections.
+Here it is demonstrated, how a single square may transform continuously and smoothly into two separated triangles.
+The pictured $4$D hypersurface segment (i.e., $32$ tetrahedrons) establishes a correspondence between the surfaces in the ``past'' and in the ``future'' (and between those anywhere in between).